 - 60 caramel squares

-- Preheat oven to 350° and grease a 13x9 baking dish or line with parchement paper.
+- Pre-heat oven to 350° and grease a 13x9 baking dish or line with parchment paper.
 Set pan aside.

 - In a bowl combine the cake mix, melted butter, condensed milk and nuts.

 - Divide the brownie dough in half.
 Press half of the dough into the greased pan.
 Set other half of dough aside.